 Independent cinema has been at the forefront of socially-engaged filmmaking in the People’s Republic of China (PRC) since its emergence in the 1990s.
-Marginalised and largely inaccessible domestically, this cinema has nonetheless functioned as a dynamic counterweight to official discourse around art, truth, reality and ethics, while simultaneously exploring alternative spaces, places, voices, and images that have been ignored or misrepresented in mainstream Chinese media.
+Marginalised and largely inaccessible domestically, this cinema has nonetheless functioned as a dynamic counterweight to official discourse around art, truth, history, reality and ethics, while simultaneously exploring alternative spaces, places, voices, and images that have been ignored or misrepresented in mainstream Chinese media.
 An independent exhibition culture, developed since the beginning of the twenty-first century, has further expanded the public space for these films, facilitating the formation of a unique film culture that has attracted critical acclaim and international attention.

 The AHRC project “Independent Cinema in China: State, Market and Film Culture” aims to explore how the relationship to the state and the market has shaped Chinese independent cinema in terms of its production, circulation, and reception.
 We will communicate our research findings to academic audiences via a monograph, an academic conference and subsequent edited anthology, academic journal articles, conference papers and film festival panels.
 We will also collaborate with industry partners such as Sheffield Doc/Fest, CNEX (China), and independent cinemas in the UK, to raise the visibility of Chinese independent film, and to enhance the world’s understanding of the film industry and film culture in the PRC.